Understanding Thermal and Pressure Safety Valves for Fluid Flow Systems

-Characteristics of Thermal Safety Valves (TSV)
+Characteristics of a Thermal Safety Valve (TSV)

 These factors lead to thermal valves with a couple of unique properties.
-First, they do not need to be very large, since the volume increase will be relatively small.
+First, they do not need to be very large since the volume increase will be relatively small.
 Usually, they will have an inlet diameter no larger than 1”.
-Liquid also is often unsafe to vent directly into the environment, obviously in the case of petroleum products or acids.
+Liquid is also often unsafe to vent directly into the environment, obviously in the case of petroleum products or acids.
 Even water that has become extremely hot can be an environmental hazard, so some sort of containment method is also critical near these thermal safety valves.

-Common applications for protection in case of excessive temperature of a liquid are in closed vessels, long pipes exposed to the environment (sunlight), water heater applications, and pumps that recirculate water where heat buildup can be a problem.
+Common applications for protection in case of the excessive temperature of a liquid are closed vessels, long pipes exposed to the environment (sunlight), water heater applications, and pumps that recirculate water where heat buildup can be a problem.

 The operation of most of the valves is based on an internal spring allowing the valve to open if the force of the fluid expansion is great enough.
 This makes the operation quite similar to most common pressure relief components for hydraulic or pneumatic systems.

 Since these valves are often placed in areas without each access to a control system, it is uncommon to find these valves controlled by a temperature sensor/processor/solenoid type of system.
 They must be able to operate in case of system failures, so they are designed to be extremely durable and operate properly without any supply of power or any communication with another part of the system.